manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	   for Windows 8, 10, 11 (`VSCodeUserSetup-x64-1.72.2.exe`)
 	 - Live Server plugin *5.7.9*

-	> **Note**: If you already have VS Code, skip this and jump straight into the steps below.
+	If you already have VS Code, then skip this and jump to the plugins section.

+	> **Did you know..?**
+	You do not require VS Code editor installed on your system.
+Open a `markdown.md` file in *`github.dev`* and it opens the file in VS Code editor in a web browser (online).

 	----
 	## Live Server plugin for VS Code